About the Department

-All language programs are supported by free foreign language tutors and the state-of-the-art technology in our Language Resource Center.
-We also offer Continental European literature in translation courses which satisfy the University’s Division I Literature Sequence requirement [undergraduate catalogue].
+All language programs are supported by free foreign language tutors and state-of-the-art technology in our Language Resource Center.
+We also offer courses in English on world cultures, literatures, and translation.

 The full-time faculty members of the foreign languages department each hold an earned doctorate in the field in which we teach, giving each of us the specialized knowledge to offer challenging and insightful upper-division and graduate courses.
 All of the department's faculty are engaged in ongoing research, professional development, or publication projects that enrich our teaching and contribute to our fields.
 In addition, each faculty member has extensive training in teaching foreign languages at all levels, from the elementary level up, which reminds us of how exciting--and sometimes daunting--it is for students at the beginning of the language-learning process.
 The fact that all of the faculty teach lower-division as well as upper-division courses allows us to get to know our students well and to guide students through the stages of language learning.
 The full-time faculty is supported by a very friendly and always helpful department secretary and by talented adjunct instructors who have a passion for language teaching.
 If you have questions about any of the department's programs, please feel free to contact the department chairperson or any member of the faculty or staff.
 We are here to help you succeed!

 Any of the languages offered by the department may be used to complete the foreign language requirement that most bachelor of arts students have.